beyza-alkis/beyza-alkis/README.md

 I am currently a management information systems student.
 I am very interested in software.
 I am developing myself as a frontend developer.
 I'm a trainee at a company right now, I focused on improving myself.
 I am open to work as a front end developer.
 * 🌍  I'm based in Turkey
 * ✉️  You can contact me at [beyzaalkis9620@gmail.com](mailto:beyzaalkis9620@gmail.com)
-* 🧠  I'm learning Golang 🦋
+* 🧠  I'm learning Angular 🦋
 * 🤝  I'm open to collaborating on Software Skills
 * ⚡  I want to reach the level to write code even in my dreams.